astropuffin/oakmtg.club/content/english/guide/_index.md

 ---
 title: Voter Guide
+byline: The Informed Voter's Guide to Oakland Elections
 bg_image: images/OaklandPanorama2.jpg
 description: What you need to vote in Oakland on November 3, 2020.
 type: guide_index